Route incoming traffic for better performance and availability

-- Improve app availability with automatic failover
+- Improve app availability with multiple automatic failover options

 - Increase your app’s responsiveness

 - Distribute your app traffic equally or with weighted values

 - A/B test new deployments

 Azure Traffic Manager gives you four methods for traffic routing: failover, performance, geography and weighted round-robin.
 Choose the one that’s right for you, or combine them using nested profiles.

 Traffic Manager can improve the availability of important applications by monitoring your Azure services or external websites and services, and it automatically directs your customers to a new location when there’s a failure.

 Traffic Manager makes your applications more responsive and improves content delivery times by directing your customers to Azure or an external location with the lowest network latency.

 Traffic Manager can direct your customer traffic to distribute it across multiple locations, such as multiple cloud services or multiple Azure web apps.
 Traffic Manager can use equal or weighted load distribution.